Skip to main content

 • Want a general-purpose chat assistant for non-research work (writing, coding, image gen, voice)?
 Go with ChatGPT.

-• Tied: single-shot summarisation of one or two papers**: both work fine.
+• Tied: single-shot summarization of one or two papers: both work fine.
 The wedge only opens up once you're building a corpus you'll return to.

 Recommendations by user type

-• Knowledge workers (consultants, analysts, PMs, journalists): Atlas when the answer needs to be defensible (cited, traceable); ChatGPT when speed and breadth matter more than provenance.
+• Knowledge workers: Atlas when the answer needs to be cited and checked.
+ChatGPT when speed and range matter more than source proof.

 Bringing your ChatGPT workflow into Atlas

-If your current habit is "chat with my PDFs inside a ChatGPT Project," moving to Atlas is less a rip-and-replace and more a translation.
-The same files go in; what changes is what the tool does with them on the way in, and what it gives you back when you ask.
-The mechanical step is straightforward: create a new project in Atlas, drag your PDFs (and any pasted text you'd kept as ChatGPT Project files) into the upload tray, and let Atlas deconstruct each source on ingest.
-A few minutes per paper, depending on length, and each one returns as a Knowledge Map with claims, evidence, and labeled relations already laid out.
+If your habit is "chat with my PDFs inside a ChatGPT Project," moving to Atlas is a translation, not a rip-and-replace.
+The same files go in.
+The tool does more work on the way in.
+Create a new Atlas project.
+Drag in your PDFs and any text you kept as ChatGPT Project files.
+Atlas reads each source on upload.
+A few minutes later, each paper has a Knowledge Map with claims, evidence, and links already laid out.

-What Atlas's Knowledge Map adds over a Custom GPT or Project files is structural.
-A Custom GPT treats the files as a retrieval corpus: the model fetches passages on demand and synthesises an answer.
-The files themselves stay flat.
-Atlas's Knowledge Map renders each paper's argument as a navigable artifact you can read independently of any chat: open a paper, see its spine at the top level, drop into the supporting paragraph in two clicks.
-That artifact is the surface you come back to weeks later when the chat thread is no longer the right way in.
+What Atlas's Knowledge Map adds over a Custom GPT or Project files is structure.
+A Custom GPT treats files as search material.
+The model fetches passages and writes an answer.
+The files stay flat.
+Atlas turns each paper into a map you can read outside chat.
+Open a paper, see its spine, then drop into a source paragraph in two clicks.
+That map is the surface you return to weeks later.

 Chat history reuse is the second difference.
-ChatGPT's Projects keep chats scoped to a single Project; the next Project you start gets none of that context unless you paste it across by hand.
-Atlas's compounding graph treats chats as first-class graph nodes: a question you asked in one project, and the cited answer you got, can resurface when you open a related project later.
-You're not pasting context; the graph is.
+ChatGPT's Projects keep chats scoped to one Project.
+The next Project gets none of that context unless you paste it by hand.
+Atlas stores chats in the graph.
+A question from one project, and the cited answer you got, can surface in a related project later.
+You are not pasting context.
+The graph is.

 Citation surface is the third.
 ChatGPT's web-search answers cite at the sentence level and link to sources.
-Atlas's per-claim citation surface renders the claim, the passage, and a one-sentence justification of why the passage supports the claim, with a click-through to the highlighted source paragraph.
-For chat-with-PDFs work where you'll quote what you find, the per-claim surface is what you'll miss when you go back.
+Atlas shows the claim, the passage, and why the passage supports the claim.
+You can click through to the highlighted source paragraph.
+For PDF chat work you plan to quote, that claim-level proof is what you will miss when you go back.

 A worked example: synthesising 8 papers into a literature-review section

-Concrete scenario: you have eight papers on a sub-topic for a literature-review section, and you want a paragraph that synthesises where the field agrees, where it disagrees, and where it's silent.
-In Atlas, the eight papers go into a project; each comes back as a Knowledge Map.
-You open the Semantic Map for the project and see the eight clustered by topic angle (method-of-study, sub-population, outcome).
-You ask the synthesis question in chat: "Where do these papers agree on X, where do they disagree, and what's unaddressed?"
+Say you have eight papers for one review section.
+You need a paragraph on where the field agrees, where it splits, and what it leaves open.
+In Atlas, the eight papers go into one project.
+Each comes back as a Knowledge Map.
+You open the Semantic Map and see clusters by topic angle, such as method, group, and outcome.
+Then ask, "Where do these papers agree on X, where do they disagree, and what's unaddressed?"

-Honest about the boundary: if the synthesis question is "explain the broad concept of X to me before I read the papers," ChatGPT's general reasoning is faster.
+The boundary is clear: if the synthesis question is "explain the broad concept of X to me before I read the papers," ChatGPT's general reasoning is faster.
 The same is true for "draft a code snippet that parses this CSV," "brainstorm five sub-topics I might cover," or "rewrite this sentence in a more academic register."
-Those are not citation-grounded jobs and Atlas is not the right tool for them; ChatGPT is.
-Atlas earns the comparison on the read-eight-papers-and-cite-them step, not on the surrounding work.
+Those are broad assistant jobs, so ChatGPT is the better fit.
+Atlas earns the comparison when the work is reading eight papers and citing the resulting synthesis.

 When ChatGPT is the right call

-There are real categories of work where ChatGPT is the correct recommendation and we'll say so plainly.
+There are real categories of work where ChatGPT is the correct recommendation.
 General reasoning is the obvious one: explain a concept, walk through an argument's intuition, propose framings for a problem you haven't read deeply about yet.
 ChatGPT's general-purpose training is broader than Atlas's research focus, and for "help me think about X before I dive into the literature," the broader model wins.

 Brainstorming is the third.
 "Give me fifteen angles on this sub-topic."
 "What are five framings for this argument I haven't considered?"
 Open-ended generative work where breadth matters more than provenance is ChatGPT's form.

 Voice mode is the fourth.
 If you want to talk through a problem while walking, ChatGPT's voice interface is a genuine capability Atlas does not ship.
 Image generation is the fifth: if you need a quick diagram or figure, ChatGPT's image tools are the right call.
 Anything outside the read-and-cite research loop, broadly, is a call for a general-purpose assistant, and ChatGPT is the default.
-The wedge for Atlas is narrow and deep; the wedge for ChatGPT is wide and shallow, and "shallow" here is not a pejorative but a description of fit.
+Atlas has a narrow, deep fit around source-grounded research.
+ChatGPT has a broad fit across everyday AI work.

 Common objections and edge cases